It’s essential that you have appropriate insurance for your time overseas - don’t leave home without it!

 European Health Insurance Card

-All eligible students should obtain a European Health Insurance Card before departure - this entitles you to free or reduced cost medical treatment in the countries of the European Economic Area (the EEA constitutes the 28 EU Member States plus Iceland, Liechtenstein, and Norway) and Switzerland.
+All eligible students should obtain a Student European Health Insurance Card before departure - this entitles you to free or reduced cost medical treatment in the countries of the European Economic Area (the EEA constitutes the 28 EU Member States plus Iceland, Liechtenstein, and Norway) and Switzerland.

 The EHIC is free.
 It is not a substitute for travel and health insurance since it may not cover all health costs and never covers repatriation costs.
 Further information about the countries involved and what treatment is covered can be found on the National Health Service website.